Last updated on August 22nd, 2019

 Chanhassen Dinner Theatre

 The Chanhassen Dinner Theatre has been offering some of the best entertainment in the Twin Cities for over 30 years.
+Fun fact, Amy Adams even performed at the Chanhassen Dinner Theatre.
 During the year, they feature big shows like Mamma Mia!.
 But they also have smaller shows like Stevie Rays’ Comedy Cabaret Friday and Saturday Nights too.
 Tickets can be purchased for Dinner and a Show or just the Show!

 Lake Ann Park